EliAndrewC/l7r/setting/l7r.md

 Thus, on average a plot generates 5 koku of tax revenue per family and 2.5 koku of rent to the landowners (only ~10% of farmers are freeholders), so there's roughly 90,400 koku of rent going to the landowners.

-Roughly a quarter of all samurai (about 23%, or ~38% of the working cohort) are at least of the 5th Rank (samurai ranks will be explained later) - more than a thousand per domain.
+Roughly a fifth of all samurai (about 21%, or ~35% of the working cohort) are at least of the 5th Rank (samurai ranks will be explained later) - around a thousand per domain.
 Rank in Rokugan tracks birth family and post far more than personal accomplishment, so senior ranks are not the rarity they would be in a system where rank followed merit, and they cluster heavily in the domain capital where even menial posts carry prestige.
 A full rank-by-rank breakdown for the median domain (and the reasons a capital posting can outrank a county magistracy in desirability despite far less wealth and power) is in [`budgets.md` - Samurai Rank Distribution](budgets.md#samurai-rank-distribution).

 The land in "the median domain" is owned as follows:
 - ~10% by freeholding farmers